 While Joe Biden made his closing remarks at the Democratic Debate on September 12, 2019, in Houston, several protesters rushed the stage shouting “We are DACA recipients, our lives are at stake!”
 Audiences watching live on ABC saw host George Stephanopoulos repeatedly apologizing to Biden.
 The cameras stayed focused on the candidate’s faces, failing to capture that two of the protesters got within several feet of the candidates before being wrangled off-stage.

 These protestors were illegalized activists (there are current debates in immigrant justice worlds about whether the term “illegalized” is preferable to “undocumented.”
 See Sati 2017; Rubio and Alvarez 2019) with the National Korean American Services and Education Consortium (NAKASEC), the immigrant justice organization with which I have been doing ethnographic research for close to three years.
-Three of the protestors were Korean American and one was Mexican American.
-The action emerged spontaneously, to the chagrin of the person who had helped them gain entry to the debate, and who pleaded with them beforehand not to do anything disruptive this time.
-Evidently, NAKASEC’s reputation preceded them.
+Three of the protestors identify as Korean American and one as Mexican.
+The action emerged spontaneously, though it was certainly not out of character for NAKASEC.
 Brazen protest strategies and a critique that questions the desirability of looking to the state as the arbiter of rights, recognition, and humanity are making them an increasingly influential yet controversial player in immigrant justice circles.

 Biden had refused to answer a question about whether he accepted responsibility for three million deportations carried out under the Obama administration.
 Minutes earlier, when confronted about a comment he made about reparations and “not feeling responsible for what happened 300 years ago,” he took us on a Moynihan-esque verbal journey in which the underlying message was that solving institutional racism means teaching Black mothers how to parent better.